 If people have seen sexual photos of your child, your child might feel guilty, ashamed and uncomfortable about doing ordinary things like going to school or playing sports.
-The situation can be humiliating and your child might feel that her reputation has been damaged.
+The situation can be humiliating, and your child might feel that their reputation has been damaged.
 It can also harm friendships and social networks.

-Sexting can expose your child to bullying or cyberbullying.
-For example, when people share images, they might also post nasty comments, attack your child’s reputation, call your child names, ask for more images or make other inappropriate demands.
+Sexting can expose your child to bullying, harassment, blackmail or image-based abuse.
+For example, when people share images, they might also post nasty comments, attack your child’s reputation, call your child names, ask for money in exchange for not sharing the image, ask for more images or make other inappropriate demands.

 Sexting and the law